swetha0/project-angular-superwars-basic/README.md

     ]
     ```

+## Progression 2: Courage is grace

+Add your logic in `getRandomStrength(): number` method, such that it should _return a random strength_ from 1 to 100.
+The strength is what is gonna decide the winner.

-### Progression 2: Match the Supers
+## Progression 3: Match the Supers

-Fetch and display the Super Heroes and Super Villans from the array created.
-Refer expected output for your reference.
+Fetch and Display the Super Heroes and Super Villains.

 ## Expected Output